 Must file the FAFSA, currently completing coursework necessary to begin a career in teaching in a “high-need” field, have at least a cumulative 3.25 GPA for each payment period; or have a score above the 75th percentile on an admissions test, such as the SAT, ACT or GRE.
 Up to $3,760 per year ($16,000 total) for undergraduate students and $3,760 per academic year ($8,000 total) for graduate students.
 Must agree to teach full time for four years in a Title I school serving low-income students or the grant turns into a Direct Unsubsidized Stafford Loan with 6.8% interest from the date of original disbursement.

 Need based on FAFSA analysis.
 Must be at least half-time.
 Up to $5,500 for first-year students, with no more than $3,500 being subsidized, $6,500 for second-year students, with no more than $4,500 being subsidized, and $7,500 for third and fourth-year students, with no more than $5,500 being subsidized.

 Need based on FAFSA analysis.
 First-year students and sophomores receive priority.
-Amount borrowed up to $2,000 per year.
+Amount borrowed is usually $1,000 per year.

 Parent Loan For Undergraduate Student (PLUS)

 Parent of a dependent undergraduate student.
 Must have good credit.
 Up to the cost of education minus financial aid.

 Need based on FAFSA analysis.
 Minimum wage paid monthly.